Banking and Payment Systems Department

 The Department performs functions similar to the Financial Supervision Department, but with a focus on the microfinance sector.
 Microfinance currently accounts for a small part of the Gambian financial system but has been growing rapidly.

 The Development Unit formulates the institutional and operational framework and regulatory guidelines for the Microfinance Institutions (MFIs).
-The Unit also works with the stakeholders to prepare strategic action plans for the sector.
+The Unit also works with stakeholders to prepare strategic action plans for the sector.

-Administration and General Service Department
+Administration and General Services Department

 The Department comprises of the following Units: